priya006/WebScraping/README.md

 # Idea
-The list of htmlElements is scrpaed and from there using `relative xpath` looped inside the list of html elements and each web element is scraped using Xpath Expression.
+The list of htmlElements/WebElemnts is scraped and from there using `relative xpath` looped inside the list of html elements and each web element is scraped using Xpath Expression.

 # Maven Project Dependencies
 ```